meshhq/MeshStudioWebsite/content/blog/2018-03-29-locking-down-your-aws-in-5-steps.md

 Once you have SSH'd into the bastion host, you can SSH directly into other instances using their private IP addresses.
 Other than SSH'ing, you may want to inspect a database or [Redis](https://redis.io/) from the command line.
 Setting up a bastion host just gives you a safer place to do these things rather than exposing multiple EC2 instances, or even worse, exposing services like RDS to the broader internet.

 If you want to go the extra mile, use [public and private subnets](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html) to restrict which resources can even be allowed to access the internet.
-Leveraging private subnets will help you determine which resources exposed to being accessed.

 ### Anything else?